 Who should get vaccinated?

 An annual flu shot is recommended for everyone 6 months of age and older (with rare exception), including pregnant women, people with chronic health conditions and older adults.
-Some children ages 6 months to 8 years who are getting vaccinated for the first time will require two doses of flu vaccine spaced at least 28 days apart.
+Some children ages 6 months to 8 years old who are getting vaccinated for the first time will require two doses of flu vaccine spaced at least 28 days apart.
 Talk to your doctor if you have had a severe allergic reaction to the flu vaccine or any ingredient in the vaccine (including gelatin, antibiotics or other ingredients); have ever had Guillain-Barré syndrome; or are not feeling well prior to receiving the flu shot.

 Sharp offers ways to stay protected against the flu.
 Contact your doctor’s office directly to learn how to get vaccinated.
 For more information on vaccine availability and vaccination hours at local upcoming clinics, visit the San Diego Immunization Branch website or call 211.

 This story was updated in November 2018.